Apple, Foxconn set new standard for Chinese workers

 Working conditions at many Chinese factories supplying Western brands are considerably inferior to those at Foxconn, experts say.

-Still, labor costs are a fraction of the total cost of most high-tech devices, so consumers might not see higher prices.
+Still, labour costs are a fraction of the total cost of most high-tech devices, so consumers might not see higher prices.

 Under the agreement, Foxconn said it will reduce working hours to 49 per week, including overtime, while keeping total compensation for workers at its current level.
 The FLA audit found workers in the three factories put in more than 60 hours per week on average during peak production periods.